nager/Nager.Date/README.md

 ## How can I use it?

-Easily create a client in your preferred programming language by utilizing our [Swagger definition](https://date.nager.at/swagger).
-Find all the necessary information in our API section.
-Get more details about client generation in the [documentation](https://openapi-generator.tech).
+Easily generate a client in your preferred programming language by utilizing our [API documentation](https://date.nager.at/scalar), which provides a complete overview of all available endpoints.
+For more details on client generation, refer to the [OpenAPI Generator documentation](https://openapi-generator.tech).

 ### Examples